aws-samples/aws-sap-multiaz/README.md

 This solution also includes the ability to push messages to Amazon SNS using the **AWS SDK for SAP ABAP** to notify BC admins of alerts via email or SNS.
 If the Active database server would be fail, it will send an **"HANA DB server takeover to sapsecdb or sappridb"** as as elert message.
 After succesfully chaing the groups, send an **"Successfully changed Logon/RFC/Batchjob Group"** as as elert message.

 * If you need to configure AWS SDK for SAP ABAP, Please visit to [AWS SDK for SAP ABAP Workshop - Pre-requisite infrastructure on own AWS account](https://catalog.workshops.aws/abapsdk/en-US/lab99)
-* And then, you need to create a SNS topic and cofigure relevant settings.
+* You need to create a SNS topic and cofigure relevant settings.
 Please go through [AWS SDK for SAP ABAP Workshop - Lab03.
 Amazon SNS](https://catalog.workshops.aws/abapsdk/en-US/lab03).
 Since the main ABAP program includes it, you don't need to create a sample program.

 ![5.sdksns](./readmeImage/5.sdksns.png)